edeetee/ffgl-rs/README.md

 ## Aims

-I want a simple wrapper to make plugings for VJ programs such as resolume and present the user a basic GL context that can be used however you want for fun &advanced FX/Sources.
+I want a simple wrapper to make plugins for VJ programs such as resolume and present the user a basic GL context that can be used however you want for fun &advanced FX/Sources.
 This could be a good starting point for other connections (Connect to a touchdesigner instance that can automatically pause and swap between COMPs)